yoichinak/docs/docs/core/deploying/index.md

 - Multiple apps use the same .NET Core installation, which reduces both disk space and memory usage on host systems.

-- Your app can be run by calling the published executable without invoking the `dotnet` utility directly.
+- Your app can be run by calling the published executable directly without invoking the `dotnet` utility.

 There are also a few disadvantages: